Configure Encrypted Channel to LDAP External Identity Store

 You can make changes to these configurations after you install by signing into TSM Web UI, clicking the Configuration tab, User Identity & Access, and then Identity Store.

 The following error messages may be displayed or logged.
-If you see these errors
+If you see these errors, do the following:

 - Verify that your certificate is valid and imported to the Tableau key store as described earlier in this topic.